Ellen Petry Leanse: Apple

 In September 1985, Apple established the Apple User Group Connection, led by Leanse, in response to input from users in community User Groups including Boston Computer Society and Berkeley Macintosh Users Group, along with user communities within educational, science, and business organizations.

 AUGC was formed in response to concerns from users in community user groups that, with the release of the Macintosh, development for existing Apple II and Apple III computers were compromised.
 The idea was for Apple to share information with its user community directly, rather than through the more traditional support and distribution channels.

 The organization successfully encouraged Apple to pursue early internet technology such as bulletin board systems and ARPANET.
 Leanse's work in the UGC guided her to establish Apple's first connection with users via the early roots of the web – ARPANET, The WELL, Bulletin board systems, etc. It was groundbreaking work that pioneered much of what is possible and done today through social networks and other online communities.
 Leanse grew and ran the group through 1990 when she left Apple to focus on her personal life.
 Many of the early UGC contributors have gone on to be real creators and contributors in their own rights.
 NASA's Dave Lavery, through his work with Apple User Groups within NASA and the Jet Propulsion Lab, was an active influencer of the User Group Connection's early progress.

-The early days of Leanse's role aligned her with Apple's passionate user group community and gave her an eye-opening window into a new world: the early roots of the World Wide Web.
-Through connected BBS networks, Arpa and Darpanet, The WELL, Usenet, and other systems, thousands of Apple users around the world were sharing information and support with each other and using their collective knowledge to make the most of their Apple systems.
-These pioneering users began to experiment with information-sharing through a few leads in this network, and quickly realized the power that this network had to speed product information, updates, and support to people, using much less effort than the standard method – the U.S. Mail – would have allowed.
+The early days of Leanse's role aligned her with Apple's user group community and gave her a window into a new world: the early roots of the World Wide Web.
+Thousands of Apple users around the world were sharing information and support with each other and using their collective knowledge to make the most of their Apple systems using BBS networks, Arpa and Darpanet, The WELL, Usenet, and other systems.
+These users began to experiment with information-sharing through a few leads in this network, and realized the power that this network had to speed up product information, updates, and support to people, using much less effort than the standard method – the U.S. Mail – would have allowed.

 AUGC produced promotional videos for Apple products.

 In April 2012, PandoDaily included Leanse as one of the top 5 tech marketers.
 In the article she is attributed as being the pioneer of online community.